The honey and the sting – על הדבש ועל העקץ

 All of us in Israel were excited to see the Shalva Band do so well on “Rising Star,” Israel’s televised talent show that recognizes outstanding performances, complete with judges, audience voting, and lots of hopes and dreams.

-The Shalva Band, made up of excellent musicians, are no ordinary group.
+The Shalva Band, made up of excellent musicians, is no ordinary group.
 Eight unique talents perform to the highest musical standards, inspiring crowds with its repertoire and charm, with hope and optimism.

 They are the crown jewel of Shalva, the Israel Association for the Care and Inclusion of Persons with Disabilities, one of Israel’s many outstanding nonprofits supporting those with disabilities.
 Shalva serves all participants regardless of religion, ethnic background, or financial capability.
 Shalva is dedicated to providing transformative care for individuals with disabilities, empowering their families and promoting social inclusion.